 \section{Abstract}

 Positive definite matrices abound in a dazzling variety of applications.
-This dazzle could in part be attributed to their rich geometric structure: they form a self-dual convex cone whose strict interior is a Riemannian (also Finslerian) manifold.
-The manifold view comes with a ``natural'' distance function while the conic view does not.
-Nevertheless, drawing motivation from the convex conic view, we introduce the \emph{S-Divergence} as a ``natural'' distance-like function on the open cone of positive definite matrices.
-We motivate this divergence via a sequence of results that connect it to the Riemannian metric.
-In particular, we show that (a) this divergence is the square of a metric; and (b) that it has several geometric properties in common with the Riemannian metric, without being numerically as burdensome.
-The \sdiv is even more intriguing: although nonconvex, we show that one can still solve multivariable matrix means using it to global optimality.
+This ubiquity can be in part attributed to their rich geometric structure: positive definite matrices form a self-dual convex cone whose strict interior is a Riemannian manifold.
+The manifold view is endowed with a ``natural'' distance function while the conic view is not.
+Nevertheless, drawing motivation from the conic view, we introduce the \emph{S-Divergence} as a ``natural'' distance-like function on the open cone of positive definite matrices.
+We motivate the S-divergence via a sequence of results that connect it to the Riemannian distance.
+In particular, we show that (a) this divergence is the square of a distance; and (b) that it has several geometric properties similar to those of the Riemannian distance, though without being computationally as demanding.
+The \sdiv is even more intriguing: although nonconvex, we can still compute matrix means and medians using it to global optimality.
 We complement our results with some numerical experiments illustrating our theorems and our optimization algorithm for computing matrix medians.